yandex-cloud/docs/en/_includes/managed-gitlab/docker-build.md

 This authentication option only works if the VM with {{ GL }} is linked to a [service account](../../iam/concepts/users/service-accounts.md).
 To learn how to link a service account, see [Working with {{ yandex-cloud }} from inside an instance](../../compute/operations/vm-connect/auth-inside-vm.md#link-sa-with-instance).

-To allow Docker to get metadata from the metadata service, use a public Docker image named `cr.yandex/yc/metadata-token-docker-helper:0.1`.
+To allow Docker to get metadata from the metadata service, use a public Docker image named `{{ registry }}/yc/metadata-token-docker-helper:0.1`.
 It runs [Docker credential helper](../../container-registry/operations/authentication.md#cred-helper), which gets an IAM token from the metadata service.
 [Use this Docker image](https://docs.gitlab.com/ee/ci/docker/using_docker_images.html#define-image-and-services-from-gitlab-ciyml) while building your app.

 The [configuration file](https://docs.gitlab.com/ee/ci/README.html) `.gitlab-ci.yml` looks as follows: